Rooke/sortable-challenge/README.md

 ## Python Solution

-A tree of tokens is created first, parsed from each 'product_name'.
+A tree of tokens is created first, parsed from each product's 'product_name'.
 Then, each listing's 'name' field is parsed, and the tree is searched for a match.
 If there is a unique match, the match is deemed a success.